 Jen Lindstrand, ACMHC

-On a personal note, I am originally from Madison, Wisconsin and have lived on both coasts and abroad.
-I grew up non-religious and now would consider myself to be spiritual, valuing nature and the interconnectedness of all things.
-I strongly value having as open of a mind as possible, remaining curious about what each experience has to offer.
-Over the past twenty years, my professional experience has included working as a crisis counselor and in various crisis environments, working on public policy and global health initiatives domestically and abroad, teaching English to non-native English speakers, and working in refugee camps with asylum seekers.
+I grew up in Wisconsin and over the last twenty years I have lived on both the east and west coast as well as abroad.
+I grew up non-religious and would now consider myself to be spiritual, valuing nature and interconnectedness.
+I have experience as an educator, a crisis counselor, working on public policy and global health initiatives domestically and abroad, and working in refugee camps with asylum seekers.
 I am passionate about work that helps people at both the individual and collective level.

 Locations: Telehealth